 They finished and asked the waitress for their ticket.

-Mango, my black mouth curr dog, has a staring problem.
 It’s hard to be stared at.
 It’s even worse when it’s a longer than average, full fledged, laser stare, the kind where every move you make is calculated and the pupils of the eyes follow you, anticipating every move you make.
 It gives a shiver down my spine!!
-A stare like that from a person or stranger can start a fight, and one like that in a dark alley is why there are concealed handgun laws.
+A stare like that from a stranger can start a fight.
+In fact, one like that in a dark alley is why there are concealed handgun laws.

 On the other hand, even if it’s a stare full of hope, love and adoration, after the initial amusement, it can get almost spooky, to the point you want to close the curtains and hide.